Prathamesh282/student-fees-management/README.md

 ## Purpose

-Created as part of Assignment No. 3 to study and implement Storage as a Service.
+Created as part of Cloud Computing Assignment No. 3 to study and implement Storage as a Service.
 Supabase serves as the primary STaaS provider, with potential extensions to AWS S3, Glacier, or Azure Storage explored conceptually.

 ## Setup